Yuxin-99/line-absorbcoeff-solver/README.md

 Test examples of the computation is in the tests folder.

+For the final presentation of this project, please open "Line-by-line-solver/website/index.html"

 ### Remarks
 To make sure the program is able to reach the data at the correct location, please check:
 - the path to the file **"molparam.txt"** which contains the molar mass of molecules in **"basics.py"** is the correct path in your machine